tcr/structured-clone/README.md

 # structured-clone

-Implements the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/The_structured_clone_algorithm) to clone JSON types, RegExp, Buffers, and Dates.
-This module also supports serializing and deserializing an object from a buffer.
+Implements the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/The_structured_clone_algorithm).
+Clone JSON types, RegExp, Buffers, and Dates, returning a cloned object or a buffer that can be deserialized into a structured clone

 ```
 npm install structured-clone